ayourk/phpreg/README.md

 templates/* - Various HTML layouts for the different forms and pages displayed to the user.
 Customize to your needs.

 templates_c/ - Temporary file directory used to store compiled Smarty pages.
-NEEDS TO BE WRITABLE by web server user.
+NEEDS TO BE WRITABLE by the web server user.

 validate.php - Main web page where account creation happens.
 Email links should point to this.